PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 **Query Redelegations**

-Once you begin an redelegation, you can see it's information by using the following command:
+Once you begin a redelegation, you can see it's information by using the following command:

 ```bash
 fxcored query staking redelegation <delegator_addr> <src_val_addr> <dst_val_addr>